zzzzzzl24/I_MMSeg/README.md

 2. Data Source and Quality Control

-Before inclusion in the MyoPS380 dataset, all candidate cases underwent systematic image quality screening to ensure data reliability.
-The quality control process excluded:

-- cases with severe motion artifacts,
+Prior to inclusion in the MyoPS380 dataset, all candidate cases underwent systematic image quality screening to ensure data reliability and usability.
+The screening process involved: excluding cases with significant motion artefacts, cardiac motion artefacts, or structural distortion due to respiratory inconsistency; and excluding cases with missing key modalities (e.g., incomplete LGE acquisition) or inadequate ventricular coverage.
-- cardiac/respiratory mis-triggering leading to structural distortion,
-- missing key modalities (e.g., incomplete LGE acquisition),
-- insufficient ventricular coverage.

 After screening, **380 multi-modality CMR studies** acquired at **Renji Hospital, Shanghai Jiao Tong University School of Medicine (2017–2023)** were retained.
-All cases include bSSFP, LGE, and T2W modalities, forming a comprehensive and high-quality foundation for myocardial pathology analysis.
+These encompassed three modalities—bSSFP, LGE, and T2W—providing a comprehensive and high-quality imaging foundation for cardiomyopathy analysis.

 ---